p0ns/chauchera-new/doc/README.md

 Unpack the files into a directory and run:

-- `bin/chaucha-qt` (GUI) or
+- `bin/chauchera` (GUI) or
 - `bin/chauchad` (headless)

 ### Windows

-Unpack the files into a directory, and then run chaucha-qt.exe.
+Unpack the files into a directory, and then run chauchera.exe.

 ### OS X